-The author (Dr Oto Makýš from Department of Building, Faculty of Civil Engineering, Slovak University of Technology, Bratislava, Slovakia) discusses the importance of including maintenance costs while planning an experimental based on the example of Liptovská Mara.
+The author (Dr Oto Makýš from Department of Building Technology, Faculty of Civil Engineering, Slovak University of Technology, Bratislava, Slovakia) discusses the importance of including maintenance costs while planning an experimental construction based on the example of Liptovská Mara.

 b) Modern methods solve the problems of maintenance of wooden buildings with the use of fundamentally different building materials (concrete, steel, plastic) which are unauthentic solutions, unsuitable for experimental constructions and besides which are not absolutely effective.
 Therefore it is necessary to determine what way the future existence of the constructions can be maintained before the start of the building.
 It is clear that if the construction should not disappear within few years regular upkeep is necessary.

 c) The problems might be solved by, for example, the use of acacia for posts placed in ground, bandaging of the underground part of a post with bandages soaked with chemical preservatives, pressure treatment of the underground parts, consistent placing of bottom beams on corner stones of sufficient height, digging circumferential channels, possibly even hidden drainage around the building to take rain water away quickly, placing of drainage above the buildings or to divert underground water and so on.
 Also for example covering straw or reed roofs with thin nets protecting them against damage from birds and wind, regular airing of the building including the securing of necessary airing throughout the whole year.